 Find integrated solutions to e-waste and other solid waste management together with the local garbage community rather than the informal sector.

-Conduct research and studies about models on the treatment of EEE waste (WEEE) in developing countries.
+Recognising the importance of conducting research and studies about models on the treatment of EEE waste (WEEE) in developing countries.

-Promote research on WEEE treatment and final disposal.

-Treat e-waste in an environmental friendly way.

-Design a standardized environment control model that enables to detect, in terms of geography, possible WEEE centers, and ensure it is actually done under local regulations, because there is no international protocol.
+Recognising the importance of designing a standardized environment control model that enables to detect, in terms of geography, possible WEEE centers, and ensure it is actually done under local regulations, because there is no international protocol.

 Monitoring, early warning and disaster prevention